sciZer0/7/v/README.md

 <i><b>
 Decreasing Circulating Supply is the impossible thing for each of the existing blockchains.

-This is even better than if there were the Everyday Halving of the block reaward in the Bitcoin Blockchain — since in the Vote blockchain, there is the decreasing of Circulating Supply, not increasing of Circulating Supply which is in the Bitcoin Blockchain.
+This is even better than if there were the Everyday Halving of the block reward in the Bitcoin Blockchain — since in the Vote blockchain, there is the decreasing of Circulating Supply, not increasing of Circulating Supply which is in the Bitcoin Blockchain.

-At best, such an extremely deflationary nature of tokenomics should result in a great rise in the voting power of the Vote Token over time.</b></i>
+At best, such a highly deflationary nature of tokenomics should result in a great rise in the voting power of the Vote Token over time.</b></i>

 <h1>7 &nbsp Voting System</h1>